Sleep Bruxism: Signs You are Suffering

 • Those who clench or grind their teeth during sleep are more likely to have other sleep disorders, such as snoring and pauses in breathing (sleep apnea), according to Mayo Clinic.

-Alora Dentistry is proud to treat sleep bruxism.
+Alora Dentistry & Implant Center is proud to treat sleep bruxism.
 We offer FDA-approved mouthguards to protect your smile from this common, yet harmful oral habit.
 Call our Napa dental clinic today to learn more.

 4.9/ 5.0